adam-maj/robotics/README.md

 With all this context, it appears that **robotics may not be a space primed for startups to win.**

-In fact, given everything, it seems almost inevitable that **Tesla will win the humanoid robotics arms race with Optimus:**
+In fact, given everything, it seems almost inevitable (to me) that **Tesla will win the humanoid robotics arms race with Optimus:**

-- Tesla is really a robotics company, not just a car copmany.
+- Tesla is really a robotics company, not just a car company.
 - Their vehicles all have advanced perception, planning, and control systems. - They have their own proprietary SLAM algorithms, have trained large neural networks and vision systems for actuator control, and have custom chips for robotic inference.
 - They have all the internal engineering expertise to develop these systems.
 - They have expertise building large-scale hardware and manufacturing supply chains.

-Building humanoid robotics is a natural extension to their companies most core skills already, which is also why they have been so fast to catch up to the frontier of humanoid robotics with Optimus 2.
+Building humanoid robotics is a natural extension to their company's most core skills already, which is also why they have been so fast to catch up to the frontier of humanoid robotics with Optimus 2.

+That being said

 <br />